XEPOP-AM

-XEPOP-AM is a radio station in Puebla, Puebla.
+XEPOP-AM is a radio station in Puebla, Puebla, in Mexico.
 It broadcasts Radio Fórmula on 1120 kHz and is owned by Cincoradio.

 History

 XEPOP received its concession on April 4, 1974.
 It was owned by Sergio Fajardo Ortiz and broadcast on 1490 kHz.
 XEPOP was sold to XEPOP, S.A., in 1988.

 Joint ownership in the concessionaire is held by María Elvira del Coral Castillo Zepeda and Pablo Cañedo Castillo.